nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_antenna.rst

 The library writes the MAGPIO and COEX0 configuration to the modem after the :ref:`nrfxlib:nrf_modem` has been initialized.
 The configuration depends on the selected board and the used GNSS antenna type, onboard or external.

-For an nRF9160 DK, the library configures the Low Noise Amplifier (LNA) depending on the GNSS antenna type.
+For an nRF91 Series DK, the library configures the Low Noise Amplifier (LNA) depending on the GNSS antenna type.

 For a Thingy:91, it configures the antenna matching network used with both LTE and GNSS.